bjcosta/landscaping/pond/README.md

 Bog filters also provide a level of bio-filtration, very similar to flood/drain grow-beds in aquaponics.
 The key difference is that they are often continuous up-flow systems and will need some amount of oxygenation before reaching the bog filter.

 ## Nitrate removal

 The purpose of the biological filter is to convert ammonia and nitrites produced as waste from the fish (in poo a little but mostly from their gills apparently) which are toxic to fish at low concentrations into nitrates which require high levels to become toxic to fish.
 However there is still a level of nitrates that are toxic to fish and the biological filters don't help with this so it must be removed some other way.

-There are really two ways of removing the nitrates from  the water:
+There are really two ways of removing the nitrates from the water I know of:

-1) Water changes
+1. Water changes
-2) Using plants
+2. Using plants

 The idea of a water change is that you regularly remove say 50% of the water in the pond and replace with new water (not directly from the tap as usually has chlorine, and typically you want to avoid the new water having significant differences from the pond water for temperature etc as that can cause shock to the fish).
 The idea here is the old pond water with a higher concentration of nitrates is removed and replaced with new water with no nitrates thus reducing the overall concentration of nitrates in the water.